FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 ```

-Using these template files you can put template tags within the index.php master file to include these other files where you want them to appear in the final generated page.
+Using these template files you can poll dynamic web content within the Main.cshtml master file to include these other files where you want them to appear in the final generated page.

 - To include the body, use `@Body`.
 - To include the header, use `@await ViewService.InvokeAsync("Header")`.